About

 We believe that health is a journey that incorporates the importance of belonging, finds the strength in survival, and de-emphasizes the expert model.
 Our care practice is embedded in social justice praxis and transcultural nursing principles.
 Our mission is to intentionally seek to honor the dignity of all our participants and focus on reducing stereotypes in our healthcare system.
 There are no experts or hierarchies in place, but a community of people who care.
 All are welcome and simple acts of hospitality are at the core of what we do.

 Health disparities affect our local and global communities in deep ways embedded in historical context and social norms that need to be dismantled to focus on creating a more healthy, and peaceful world.
-Nursing and Physician Assistant members and students from Augsburg University led, organize and participate at the Augsburg Central Health Commons in hopes to create changes in our healthcare system to honor the wisdom of all people as they seek to reduce bias, increase compassionate based care, and discover the what it means to be a citizen nurse.
-If you are interested in more details on the nursing care provided at the Health Commons, please refer to our handbook called The Health Commons: A Handbook of Nursing Practice.
+Nursing and Physician Assistant members and students from Augsburg University led, organize and participate at the Health Commons in hopes of creating changes in our healthcare system to honor the wisdom of all people as they seek to reduce bias, increase compassionate-based care, and discover the what it means to be a citizen nurse.

 history of the health commons